-iPhone (first generation) review
+iPhone (first generation) full review

 Among those who queued up on 9 November to buy an iPhone were several members of the Macworld team; and we have been putting it to the test ever since.
+(Though these days we're more interested in the current iPhone 7 and 7 Plus, and upcoming iPhone 8.)

 So what do we think?
 There’s plenty to love, and plenty to lament about Apple’s new mobile.
 With its solid design and a beautiful, touch-sensitive 480 x 320-pixel screen the iPhone is beautiful to look at and a joy to use.
 Its browser, while not as versatile as the one on a desktop or laptop, is impressive and - at a stroke - has made all other mobile internet devices look antiquated and woeful.
 And of course, it works fine for making phone calls.